SingeDev/halo-demo/Readme.md

 Parameters (sent in a query string):

+- `timestamp` (string, ISO format): date and time when the card was selected (required).
+We require explicit timestamp to allow apps to cache requests when the app is offline, and send them once the internet is available again.
 - `userId` (string): a unique user identifier (required).
 - `lat` / `lon` (float): user location, latitude and longitude (required).
 - `gender` (string: `Feminine`, `Masculine`, or `Diverse`): user gender (optional).